backstage/backstage/plugins/adr/README.md

 This plugin allows you to browse ADRs associated with your entities as well as a way to discover ADRs across others entities via Backstage Search.
 Use this to learn from the past experience of other projects to guide your own architecture decisions.

-NOTE: This plugin currently only supports entities/ADRs registered via GitHub integration.
+NOTE: By default, this plugin only supports entities/ADRs registered via GitHub integration.
+To get ADRs from other sites, see the [Using ADR plugin with sites other than GitHub](#using-adr-plugin-with-sites-other-than-github) section.

 ## Setup